 So wear shoes that you don’t mind getting wet – but also have good grip.
 On a rainy day, trails will be muddy and slippery – so make sure you have adequate shoes to hold up to the conditions.

 Avoid cotton like the plague!
 It chafes, sucks the heat out of you and never dries.
 This is particularly important with socks – get some wool ones and don’t look back.
+Check out our guide to find the best waterproof hiking boots.

 If your shoes get wet, stuff them with newspaper when you get home and put them close (but not too close!) to a heater to aid the drying process if there’s no sun about.